raganwald-deprecated/iGesture/README.md

 There's one to `.gesture` and five to bind the `X`, `O`, `scrub`, and `rotate` events.
 (If you counted four, it's because there's one circle event for each direction you can stroke, but all eight ways you can draw an X are the same event.)
 Here's <u>all</u> the iGesture-specific code in naughts and crosses:

-    $('body')
-	    .gesture(['close', 'circleclockwise', 'circlecounterclockwise', 'rotate', {
-	        scrub: '.square:not(:empty)'
-	    }]);

     $('.board')
+      .gesture(['close', 'circleclockwise', 'circlecounterclockwise', 'rotate',
+        { scrub: '.square:not(:empty)' }
+      ])
+      .bind({
-	    .bind('gesture_rotate', function (event) {
+        gesture_rotate: function (event) {
           rotate(event.rotation);
+        }
       });

     $('.square')
+      .bind({
-	    .bind('gesture_circleclockwise', function (event) {
+        'gesture_circleclockwise gesture_circlecounterclockwise': function (event) {
             draw('naught', this)
-	    })
-	    .bind('gesture_circlecounterclockwise', function (event) {
-	        draw('naught', this)
-	    })
+        },
-	    .bind('gesture_close', function (event) {
+        gesture_close: function (event) {
           	draw('cross', this)
-	    })
+        },
-	    .bind('gesture_scrub', function (event) {
+        gesture_scrub: function (event) {
           	$(this).empty();
+        }
       });

 Let's take a look at it point by point.
 The most common use case is turning a gesture into an event that is invoked on the DOM element where the gesture starts.
 We want each square to handle the Xs and Os, and we want the board to handle rotate.
-To set that up, you simply give iGesture a list of gestures to turn into events:
+To set that up, you simply give a list of gestures to a DOM element:

-    $('body')
+    $('.board')
 	    .gesture(['close', 'circleclockwise', 'circlecounterclockwise', 'rotate', ...

+iGesture will bind the appropriate mouse and touch events to the DOM element for you.

-Notice that the "X" gesture is actually called `close`, because in many UIs this looks like the little `x` you see in a close control, so it is used to dismiss things like dialogs.
+(Notice that the "X" gesture is actually called `close`, because in many UIs this looks like the little `x` you see in a close control, so it is used to dismiss things like dialogs.
 We're using it unconventionally: iGesture is not really designed as a handwriting recognition system.
 Likewise, Os are actually `circle` gestures.
-Circles are often used for rotating things because you might want your web application to work even if the browser does not support the multi-touch rotation gesture.
+Circles are also handy for rotating things because you might want your web application to work even if the browser does not support the multi-touch rotation gesture.)

-We bind a `draw` function to squares in the standard jQuery way:
+We bind a `draw` function to squares using jQuery by passing a hash of events and functions to the `.bind` method:

     $('.square')
+      .bind({
-	    .bind('gesture_circleclockwise', function (event) {
+        'gesture_circleclockwise gesture_circlecounterclockwise': function (event) {
             draw('naught', this)
-	    })
-	    .bind('gesture_circlecounterclockwise', function (event) {
-	        draw('naught', this)
-	    })
+        },
-	    .bind('gesture_close', function (event) {
+        gesture_close: function (event) {
           	draw('cross', this)
-	    })
+        }
+      });

-The `rotate` gesture is handled by the board, so we bind the handler to the board.
-If it is performed in a square, it will bubble up just like any other event:
+The `rotate` gesture is handled by the board, so we bind the handler to the board:

     $('.board')
 	    .bind('gesture_rotate', function (event) {
 	        rotate(event.rotation);
 	    });

 As you can see, there's no fuss, no muss, no dealing with multi-touch quirks like lists of touches or discriminating between strokes and multi-touch gestures.
-You want rotation, you get rotate events.
+If you want to support multi-touch rotation gestures, you handle rotate gesture events and iGesture takes care of the rest.

 **scrubbing with dispatched events**